 An Excerpt from Amos Fortune, Free Man

+We recommend Elizabeth Yates’ emotional and encouraging biography Amos Fortune, Free Man as reading in our Challenge A program.
+Using Amos’ story, students discuss topics like the importance of education, perseverance through hardship, and the true meaning of freedom.
 Below is one of many powerful moments from Yates’ biography.
-The scene follows the death of a freed girl whom Amos and his wife Violet took into their home and cared for.
+The scene follows the death of a freed girl whom Amos and his wife Violet took into their home and cared for:

 The True Meaning of Freedom

-Amos Fortune teaches Christians an indispensable lesson—we won’t find true freedom in our liberation from another’s ownership, nor in our deliverance from laws or regulations.
-Rather, we find true freedom when walking “in step with God” and pursuing Him.
+Amos Fortune teaches Christians an indispensable lesson—that true freedom is found when walking “in step with God” and pursuing Him.